nguyenthanhhong/NthSpringBoot/README.md

 Use TagSupport to create custom component
 - Select combobox with element get from common code
-- Checkbox and combobox group with values get from common code
+- Checkbox and radio group with values get from common code
 - Common Code list that can parse to json object
 - Select combobox with element get from custom query